.

 2013 - only bottled in the middle of September, slightly disturbed, not easy to taste.
 92+p?

-2011 - this wine offered a big range of botrytised flavours like almonds, candied mandarines, grapefruit, lemon peel, pineapple and pear.
-Distinguished and long on the palate with great sweetness, acidity and graceful aftertaste.
+2011 - this wine offered a wide range of botrytised flavors like almonds, candied mandarines, grapefruit, lemon peel, pineapple, and pear, distinguished and long on the palate with great sweetness, acidity, and graceful aftertaste.
 Silky texture.
 Extremely impressive wine.
 94+p.

-2009 - very aromatic, sweet pineapple, apricot, honey melon, excellent support of acidity to intense and luscious fruit, long and honeyed aftertaste, great complexity and style.
+2009 - very aromatic, sweet pineapple, apricot, honey melon, excellent acidity support to intense and luscious fruit, long and honeyed aftertaste, great complexity and style.
 Sophisticated and refined.
 Better than 2011.
 95+p.

-2007 - this wine showed big, big nose candied oranges, orange peel and pineapple.
-Full-bodied, great depth on the palate, splendid acidity and great balance.
+2007 - this wine showed a big nose of candied oranges, orange peel, and pineapple.
+Full-bodied, great depth on the palate, splendid acidity, and great balance.
 Rich and refined.
 Fabulous stuff.
 96p.

 2003 - wonderful sweetness and great acidity.
-Acidity was criticized by many for not being present in this vintage and not supporting enough sweetness.
-They have been totally wrong as this wine proves the exact opposite.
+Many criticized the lack of acidity in this vintage and not supporting enough sweetness.
+They have been wrong, as this wine proves the exact opposite.
 Candied mandarines and heather honey.
-Extravagant firework of flavours.
+Extravagant fireworks of flavors.
 Long lingering aftertaste.
-Simply perfect wine.
+Simply the perfect wine.
 97+p.

-2001 - while 2003 vintage isn't considered as a classic vintage in Sauternes & Barsac, this vintage is exactly the one and a big milestone in the history of the district.
-Stunning acidity, stunning richness and elegance, perfect balance and richness.
+2001 - while the 2003 vintage isn't considered a classic vintage in Sauternes & Barsac, this vintage is exactly the one and a big milestone in the district's history.
+Stunning acidity, stunning richness, elegance, perfect balance, and richness.
 Sophisticated and refined.
 Heavenly stuff!
 98p.

 Doisy Daëne

-I'd an appointment with Jean-Jacques Dubourdieu (see picture below), son of famous oenologist and white wine expert, Denis Dubordieu.
-Before tasting wines, we had a little tour in the vineyard and I saw old buildings bordering Doisy Daëne.
-Jean-Jacques told me, that these were Doisy Dubrocas ones.
+I'd an appointment with Jean-Jacques Dubourdieu (see picture below), son of famous oenologist and white wine expert Denis Dubordieu.
+Before tasting wines, we had a little vineyard tour, and I saw old buildings bordering Doisy Daëne.
+Jean-Jacques told me that these were Doisy Dubrocas's ones.
 Denis Dubordieu acquired all of Doisy Dubroca in 2014 from Lucien Lurton, father of Berenice Lurton from Chateau Climens.
-Already in 2012, all vines were pulled up, as no one from Lurton family wished to be responsible for making wine at Doisy Dubroca.
-Denis Dubordieu will plant new vines next year and renovate the whole property with storage building and new offices.
+In 2012, all vines were pulled up, as no one from the Lurton family wished to be responsible for making wine at Doisy Dubroca.
+Denis Dubordieu will plant new vines next year and renovate the whole property with a storage building and new offices.

-While walking around I saw a big hole in the wall (see below) separating Doisy Daëne and Doisy Dubroca and I asked Jean-Jacques where it came from.
-He told me that his grandfather Pierre waited so long time to reunite both properties, so when the purchase was confirmed, he took a hammer and made this hole in the wall!
+While walking around, I saw a big hole in the wall (see below) separating Doisy Daëne and Doisy Dubroca, and I asked Jean-Jacques where it came from.
+He told me that his grandfather Pierre waited so long to reunite both properties, so when the purchase was confirmed, he took a hammer and made this hole in the wall!

-Afterwards, there was time to taste some vintages of Doisy Daëne and its luxury cuvée, L'Extravagant.
-While tasting, Jean-Jacques told me that quality of whites (Reynon and Clos Floridene), reds and sweets in 2015 was staggering.
+Afterward, there was time to taste some vintages of Doisy Daëne and its luxury cuvée, L'Extravagant.
+While tasting, Jean-Jacques told me that the quality of whites (Reynon and Clos Floridene), reds, and sweets in 2015 was staggering.

 2010 Doisy Daëne - 89% Semillon + 11% Sauvignon.
-Obviously more concentration in this wine of botrytised flavours, remarkable richness, splendid sweetness and acidity, very significant taste of rasp honey and orange peel flavour, fine structure and persistent aftertaste.
+More concentration in this wine of botrytised flavors, remarkable richness, splendid sweetness, acidity, the significant taste of rasp honey and orange peel flavor, fine structure, and persistent aftertaste.
 93p.

 1989 Doisy Daëne - brown sugar, candied oranges, creme brulee, elegant and with great length.
 Pretty flavourful.
 92p.

-1986 Doisy Daëne - very similar to 1989 in terms of style, slightly less concentrated with less sweetness and more apparent acidity.
+1986 Doisy Daëne - similar to 1989 in style, slightly less concentrated with less sweetness and more apparent acidity.
 90p.

 L'Extravagant de Doisy Daëne - luxury cuvée of Doisy Daëne.
 It's made from old vines.
 First vintage of L'Extravagant was 1990.

 2010 - 60% Semillon + 40% Sauvignon.
 More richness and complexity here than in 2004.
-Delicate and sublime wine with remarkable sweetness, acidity, depth and length.
-Big concentration and intensity of flavours.
+Delicate and sublime wine with remarkable sweetness, acidity, depth, and length.
+Big concentration and intensity of flavors.
 Fabulous quality.
 96p.

 Chateau Margaux

-I'd company of Alexandre Rychlewski, owner of Traduction Aquitaine in Bordeaux and big wine aficionado, when visiting this property.
-We were welcomed by Sebastien Vergne, who's been technical director at Chateau Margaux since June 2014 (see picture below).
+When visiting this property, I'd the company of Alexandre Rychlewski, owner of Traduction Aquitaine in Bordeaux and an extensive wine fan.
+We were welcomed by Sebastien Vergne, the technical director at Chateau Margaux, since June 2014 (see picture below).

-Harvest was expected to finish tomorrow (6th October) and as every place I visited, hopes for yet another great to exceptional vintage were big.
-We tasted 2005 and 2014 of both Pavillon Rouge and Grand Vin in the underground's tasting room.
+Harvest was expected to finish tomorrow (6th October), and as in every place I visited, hopes for yet another great to exceptional vintage were big.
+We tasted 2005 and 2014 both Pavillon Rouge and Grand Vin in the underground tasting room.

 2005 Pavillon Rouge - delicate and soft, nice intensity and complexity, round and tasty, silky fruit and tannin.
 89p.

 2014 Chateau Margaux - This wine hasn't changed since tasting it in April this year.
-Still a lot of freshness, strong structure, splendid depth and long aftertaste.
+Still a lot of freshness, strong structure, splendid depth, and a long aftertaste.
 More masculine wine this term thanks to perfectly ripe Cabernet Sauvignon.
 96p.

 Lascombes

-We arrived in the middle of harvest, it was Cabernet Sauvignon on the day.
-Dominique Befve (see picture above), Lascombes' manager since 2001, was a very happy man - quite sure that 2015 will be an excellent vintage!
+We arrived mid-harvest; it was Cabernet Sauvignon on the day.
+Dominique Befve (see picture above), Lascombes' manager since 2001, was a happy man - sure that 2015 will be an excellent vintage!
 Fresh, unfermented juice from the vat tasted sweet and concentrated.
-At Lascombes, they practise cold maceration - 1 week at 6 degrees C with the addition of dry ice.
-Expected to finish harvesting their Cabernet Sauvignon in the beginning of next week(12-13th October).
+At Lascombes, they practice cold maceration - for one week at 6 degrees C with the addition of dry ice.
+They were expected to finish harvesting their Cabernet Sauvignon at the beginning of next week(12-13th October).

 2014 Merlot - fine acidity and tannin, ripe fruit, silky texture, long aftertaste.

-2014 Cabernet Sauvignon - strong structure and backbone, big acidity and big tannins, remarkable acidity and big concentration.
+2014 Cabernet Sauvignon - strong structure and backbone, big acidity and big tannins, remarkable acidity, and immense concentration.

-2014 Petit Verdot - very powerful, almost iron strong structure, remarkable depth and concentration.
+2014 Petit Verdot - a compelling, almost iron strong- structure with remarkable depth and concentration.
 It's obvious how much this grape variety completes a wine!
 Kicks ass!

 2014 Chevalier de Lascombes - good grip, a little kick of tannin, good acidity, soft texture, nice fruity finish.
 87p.

-2014 Lascombes - barrel sample tasted in April 2015 wasn't that exciting, maybe this sample suffered from something during UGCB tasting at Rauzan Gassies.
-It got much better when tasted again during Vinexpo in June 2015 and tasting at Lascombes confirmed it.
-Very fine acidity, elegant with finesse, fine structure and length, oak taste is gentle and working fine with fruit.
+2014 Lascombes - barrel sample tasted in April 2015 could have been more exciting; maybe this sample suffered from something during the UGCB tasting at Rauzan Gassies.
+It got much better when tasted again during Vinexpo in June 2015, and tasting at Lascombes confirmed it.
+Excellent acidity, elegance with finesse, fine structure, and length, the oak taste is gentle and works fine with fruit.
 92+p.

 Pichon Comtesse

-When you are in Pichon Comtesse's tasting room you will be rewarded with not only high-class wines, but also priceless view to Gironde river (see below!).
+Pichon Comtesse's tasting room rewards you with high-class wines and a priceless view of the Gironde river (see below!).
 Vineyard is Latour's.

-Harvest was still on with Cabernet Sauvignon the one to be harvested on the day.
-After looking around, seeing harvest and work in the cellar we were treated with 2014, 2012, 2011 and 2010 Grand Vin.
+Harvest was still on with Cabernet Sauvignon, the one to be harvested on the day.
+After looking around, seeing harvest and work in the cellar, we were treated with 2014, 2012, 2011, and 2010 Grand Vin.
 However, we tasted wines in a rather unusual order.
-During the tasting, we had a little conversation with Nicolas Glumineau, Pichon Comtesse's technical director since November 2012, who was unsure if 2015 could be compared to 2005.
+During the tasting, we talked briefly with Nicolas Glumineau, Pichon Comtesse's technical director since November 2012, who was unsure if 2015 could be compared to 2005.

 2011 - 78% Cabernet Sauvignon + 12% Merlot + 8% Cabernet Franc + 2% Petit Verdot.
 Lot of acidity here, tannic and rather dry.
-An unusually high proportion of Cabernet Sauvignon in this vintage, so patience is required for this wine to soften.
+An unusually high proportion of Cabernet Sauvignon in this vintage requires patience for this wine to soften.
 90p.

 2014 - 65% Cabernet Sauvignon + 22% Merlot + 7% Cabernet Franc + 6% Petit Verdot.
 Even more evident acidity here, great complexity and length, powerful with strong backbone, remarkable depth and finish.
 Excellent for the vintage.
 94+p.

 2010 - 66% Cabernet Sauvignon + 24% Merlot + 7% Cabernet Franc + 3% Petit Verdot.
-Strong and powerful, tight, fat fruit and tannin with excellent ripeness, remarkable depth, complexity and balance.
+Strong, powerful, tight, fat fruit and tannin with excellent ripeness, remarkable depth, complexity, and balance.
 Impressive effort for the vintage.
 95-96p.

 Remontage (pumping over) at Pichon Comtesse